 Vocational and technical education is available to the student who qualifies in grades ten, eleven and twelve.
 The Erie County Technical School is an extension of North East High School which permits the student to participate in a variety of vocational or technical training with job entry skills.
 The student receives three credits per year toward graduation.
 At the conclusion of the program, the student receives the standard North East High School diploma plus a Certificate of Achievement indicating the total hours completed in his/her vocational or technical curriculum.
-Student selection is conducted through the high school guidance office.
+Students in their second and third Year at the Erie County Technical School will earn honors weight.
+Students must be enrolled in the same program for a minimum two consecutive years to earn honors weight.
+Courses Student selection is conducted through the high school guidance office.
 Further information may be obtained from the Guidance Office.
 Administrative approval is required to enter these Programs.

-Course Sequence 3 Year Vo-Tech Students
+Course Sequence - Three Year ECTS Students